lentilears/Northwestern-PredictiveAnalytics/Web and Network Data Science/Assignment 3/README.md

 #### Output folders and files:
 BikeshareData/
-  /Main.xaml: UiPath main program name to crawl Divvy Bike data share site /project.json
+  --> Main.xaml: UiPath main program name to crawl Divvy Bike data share site --> project.json

 #### Conclusions
 Ride share archive files (zip files) from the Chicago-based Divvy Bike Share Program describing rider and bike station usage data files were successfully downloaded to my PC Desktop, using a UiPath RPA robot designed to navigate using a Chrome browser to the data portal and download data directories.